railslectures/ruby-tasks/README.md

 # Assignment No.1
-Here is description of methods, arrays, variable and program flow for assignment-1 solution.
+Here is description of methods, arrays, variable and program flow for assignment-1 solution:

 1.  exit_method()

    *  If user has selected any addons then user will see below messageg Your treatment for today is #{massage_selection} with #{oil_selection} with         #{massage_add_ons}.
 Please take a seat to our lounge area and help yourself to a complimentary tea while we print your order  and get your room ready
 If user has not selected any addons then user will see below message